 After the first frost, tag and label each dahlia so you know what’s there.
 Then cut back the foliage to about 2-3 inches above the soil level, carefully dig up the tubers, and store them in a cool, dark place where the temperature remains above freezing but below 50°F.

+Allow the tubers to dry for a few days before storing them in a well-ventilated container with peat moss, vermiculite, or dry sand.
 To learn more about how to dig up and store dahlias for winter, check out this post.

 Dahlia tubers can multiply over time, and dividing them every 2-3 years can help rejuvenate the plants and promote better flowering.

-Dividing tubers is typically done in the spring before planting, and it involves carefully separating the tubers with a sharp, clean knife, making sure each division has at least one “eye” or bud.
+Dividing dahlia tubers is typically done in the spring before planting, and it involves carefully separating the tubers with a sharp, clean knife, making sure each division has at least one “eye” or bud.

 If you overwintered your dahlias, when you take them out of storage, carefully inspect them for signs of rot or disease before dividing them.